 Inorganic nanoparticles have unique physical properties and, in addition, are highly modifiable, making them versatile platforms for a range of medical applications including within regenerative medicine.
 This is a rapidly evolving field where their large diversity in terms of content, shape, modifications and morphology allows the development of new generations of biomaterials with changeable features at the nanoscale.
 In our research we develop inorganic nanoparticles for different applications within regenerative medicine:

-Research line 1: development of multimodal nanoparticles to trace (stem) cells.
+Research line 3: development of multimodal nanoparticles to trace (stem) cells.

 In this work we develop multimodal imaging probes by combining several nanoparticles commonly used in bioimaging and drug delivery.
 This enables us to develop a flexible platform of multifunctional nanoparticles capable of tracking stem cells in the body while providing functional information at the (sub)cellular level.
 These results should enable critical information about the mechanisms of stem cell therapy and tissue regeneration.
 Part of this work is performed within a consortium (ZonMW grant) where we aim to develop multimodal nanoparticles for in vivo limbal epithelial stem cell tracking in the eye, in collaboration with the ophthalmology department.
 In addition, we work together in large EU consortia (PREMSTEM and JOINTPROMISE) using these nanoparticles for tissue imaging and stem cell tracing purposes.